hyphacoop/hypha.coop/_work/distributed-press-and-compost.md

     - Decentralized web protocols
     - New monetization models
     - Publishing infrastructure
-excerpt: Hypha incubated the [Distributed Press](https://distributed.press/), a publishing tool for the World Wide Web and Decentralized Web.
-Its sister project, [COMPOST magazine](https://two.compost.digital/), publishes issues of curated stories to IPFS and Hypercore using our digital press.
+excerpt: 'Hypha incubated the [Distributed Press](https://distributed.press/), a publishing tool for the World Wide Web and Decentralized Web.
+Its sister project, [COMPOST magazine](https://two.compost.digital/), publishes issues of curated stories to IPFS and Hypercore using our digital press.'
 order: 4
 ---
 Hypha incubated the [Distributed Press](https://distributed.press/), a publishing tool for the World Wide Web and Decentralized Web.
 Its sister project, [COMPOST magazine](https://two.compost.digital/), publishes issues of curated stories to IPFS and Hypercore using our digital press.